Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 If you do not have a notebook that meets the minimum requirements, you could consider buying one through our Notebook Project.
 The Notebook Project of the University of Twente offers discounted notebooks that meet our standards and have the peripherals needed to connect to the ITC/UT services.
 All students registered for a study at ITC may buy a notebook through the Notebook Project of the University of Twente, irrespective of the type of course.

-Hardware and operating system requirements (2022-2023)*
+Hardware and operating SYSTEM (minimum) requirements (2023-2024)*

 Operating system

-(Home premium, Ultimate, Pro, Enterprise)
+(Home Premium, Ultimate, Pro, Enterprise)

 Memory